 A student whose suspension period has passed and who meets all requirements for readmission may re-enroll on scholastic probation.
+The student must submit a reactivation form or application for readmission and applicable fees adhering to the printed deadlines.
 If, at the end of the semester following readmission, the student's academic performance does not meet the minimum academic standards or he/she does not have a current semester average of at least 2.0, the student will again be suspended.
 A student who has been on suspension at previous schools will maintain the suspension in his/her academic history.